ahmetkamis/docker-lemp/README.md

 # docker_lemp

-A docker container running Nginx, PHP-FPM, Composer, MySQL and PHPMyAdmin.
+A docker container running Nginx, PHP-FPM 8, Composer, MySQL and PHPMyAdmin.

 ## Clone the repo